Colin Cloud: TV and radio

 In 2014, in collaboration with Don Jack, the partnership Prestige was established.
 Since then, Cloud has appeared as a guest on Michael McIntyre's Big Show, Loose Women, Steve Wright and The One Show among other TV and radio performances internationally.
-More recently, Colin was invited to work with the team of BBC's Sherlock - working with series creator Mark Gatiss creating support material for the Sherlock Christmas Special.
+With the team of BBC's Sherlock - they worked with series creator Mark Gatiss creating support material for the Sherlock Christmas Special.
 In 2017, Cloud was a contestant on season 12 of America's Got Talent and reached the semi-finals.
 He later made an appearance on the Royal Variety Performance.
 In 2019, Cloud participated in the first season of America's Got Talent: The Champions, where he was eliminated in the preliminary round.
 He made an appearance as a guest performer alongside season 13 winner, Shin Lim, in the season two finale on 17 February 2020.
 In 2024 he appeared in series 17 of Britain's Got Talent as part of Magicians Assemble, alongside Elizabeth Best, Ben Hart, and Aidan McCann.